Yellow-Dog-Man/ssimulacra2/README.md

 The bash script `build_ssimulacra2_from_libjxl_repo` can be used to fetch the code and compile only what is needed for SSIMULACRA 2.

+## Our Fork

+Yellow-Dog-Man's fork was created purely to expoose the CLI functionality as a Shared Library, that can be called from [our .NET project](https://github.com/Yellow-Dog-Man/Ssimulacra2.NET).

 ## Shared Library

-Edits have been made by ProbablePrime(YDMS), to expose SSIMULACRA 2 as a shared library suitable for C# Interop.
+Edits have been made, to expose SSIMULACRA 2 as a shared library suitable for C# Interop.

-Build Pipeline edits to support this were made with [Kiro](https://kiro.dev/) and Claude Sonnet 4.0.
+The Build Pipeline edits to support this were made with [Kiro](https://kiro.dev/) and Claude Sonnet 4.0.
 This was mostly focused on CMakeLists.txt.
-We welcome any PRs to improve the pipeline.
+We welcome any PRs to improve the pipeline as Cmake is not our strong point.